guan0210/Rust_strings_and_memory_management/README.md

 ```

 ## Disemvowel
+This is a simple lab where we'll use Rust to
+implement the `disemvowel` function that we covered
+[in a previous C lab](https://github.com/UMM-CSci-Systems/C-strings-and-memory-management#disemvowel).
+Please run your Rust code and submit both the code and the screenshots of the results.

 As you've done in your prior lab, "Disemvoweling" is the act of removing all the vowels ('a', 'e', 'i', 'o', and 'u', both upper and lowercase) from a piece of text.
 This time your code will take an input and output file as arguments and write the disemvoweled contents of the input file to the output file.
 You will finish a few lines of code to read and write to files, then finish the disemvowel function.
 Make sure your code passes all cargo tests.